berndhahnebach/bimtester_old/README.md

 ### Generall information
 + the ifc should not be on a windows network resource
 + ATM it has to be locally
++ This file might not the right place for all what is in,
++ but I do not know any better place ATM.

 ### BIMTester in BlenderBIM